Manitoba Highway 10: Route history

 The section of PTH 10 between its current junction with PTH 24/PR 262 at Tremaine and eastbound PTH 16 was constructed and opened to traffic in 1962.
 Prior to this, the highway turned east approximately 1 km south of the current junction.
 PTH 24 (known as Highway 27 prior to 1956) would travel 1 km past its current eastbound terminus to meet PTH 10.
-From this point, the highway traveled east for 7 km before turning north and traveling for 12 km, meeting eastbound PTH 16 (known as PTH 4 prior to 1977) 2 km south of Minnedosa.
+From this point, the highway travelled east for 7 km before turning north and travelling for 12 km, meeting eastbound PTH 16 (known as PTH 4 prior to 1977) 2 km south of Minnedosa.
 The two highways ran in concurrence from this junction through Minnedosa along what is now PTH 16A to its current northbound/westbound junction.
 The current highway was shortened by 2 km in 1971 to its current junction with eastbound PTH 16 with the construction of the Minnedosa bypass.

 The original section of PTH 10 was redesignated as PR 262 when the provincial government implemented its secondary highway system in 1966.

 Prior to 1950, PTH 10's northern terminus was with PTH 83 (then known as Highway 31) at Swan River.
 The highway was extended to The Pas in 1951, and to its current northern terminus at Flin Flon the following year.

 On July 18, 2016, the southernmost section of PTH 10 was designated as the John Bracken Highway in honour of Manitoba's premier between 1922 and 1943.